 Members of the Faculty Advisory Board and the Director of the Faculty Center will evaluate proposals for clarity of purpose, potential for impact on students and the overall curriculum, persuasiveness of how the approach will accomplish the goals (reference to evidence-based practices is recommended), and discussion of how the project contributes to the professional development of the faculty member.
-If multiple persons are involved, describe how the collaboration will work.
-Be clear that appropriate persons have been consulted (e.g., department or program chair) about the offering of the course(s) or change to the curriculum.
+Be clear that appropriate persons have been consulted (e.g., department/program chair) about the offering of the course(s) or change to the curriculum.
 Amy Mulnix, Director of the Faculty Center, is happy to chat about ideas or point you to resources.

 Awardees are expected to spend up to 100 hours on the project and are encouraged to be in discussion with the Faculty Center and/or other experts, as appropriate.
 A debriefing meeting with the Director of the Faculty Center will be included in the total hour count.
 A one-two page report is expected at the conclusion of the project.
 Any documents produced as a result of the project (e.g. syllabi, handouts, slide presentations, etc.) should be included as part of the final report.
 Awardees will also be expected to present their process and/or outcomes to other faculty as part of an event at the Faculty Center.